OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/publish.md

 }
 ```

+Remember the `zos` configuration files are where ZeppelinOS keep track of
+your contracts, the addresses of the instances you have created, and in this
+case the address of the EVM package you have published.
+This is how ZeppelinOS
+solves the link of foreign projects that depend on yours.

 Make sure to check that the rest of the fields describe your package
 accurately.
 It could be a good idea to remove the `main` field, if present,
 because it doesn't make sense for EVM packages.
 Also, if you have a